ORALHLTH 3204AHO - Oral Health Elective IIIOH Part 1

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Contact Hours

 4-5 class meetings (during preclinical academic weeks)

-Small group meetings (upto an hour each fortnight or as required)
+Small group meetings with mentors/supervisor (up to an hour each fortnight or as required)

-Self-directed group and individual study (up to 3 hours allocated each week)
+Self-directed individual study (up to 3 hours allocated each week)

 Learning Activities SummaryTopics Covered:

 - literature review and critical analysis

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.